fablabbcn/smartcitizen-tools/README.md

 # smartcitizen-tools

-Tools for production, inventory management and others
+Tools for production, inventory management and other things.